likecoin/likecoin-chain/README.md

  - app_state.iscn.params.feePerByte: the Coin object representing the fee for uploading records

+## CIDs

+In the ISCN module, we utilize the concept of [CID](https://docs.ipfs.io/guides/concepts/cid/) from IPFS.

+Each records and sub-records will be assigned a CID, which is generated according to the records hash and type.

+In this way, querying these records from IPFS using the [IPLD](https://ipld.io/) model become possible.

 ## Transactions

 There are mainly 2 kinds of transactions: